 Team fees are still applicable but most teams work together to help scholarship players.

-Teams are formed through a selection process that involves two tryout sessions.
+Teams are formed each year through a selection process that involves two tryout sessions.
 These sessions are designed and run by the head coach who employs the assistance of at least 3 other evaluators.
 Players should plan to attend both sessions.
+Every player must try out for the team every year.

 A minimum of 11 players (U11/U12 9 players min.) must be selected during tryouts and players must be present for at least one formal tryout session to be selected for the team.
 The exception is injured or sick players who may have the opportunity to tryout at informal sessions at the discretion of the head coach.